python-trio/trio/docs/source/reference-powertools.rst

 * You need to interoperate with a C library whose API exposes raw file descriptors.

-Using :mod:`trio.hazmat` isn't really *that* hazardous; in fact you're already using it – it's how most of the functionality described in previous chapters is implemented.
-The APIs described here have strictly defined and carefully documented semantics, and are perfectly safe – *if* you read carefully and take proper precautions.
-Some of those strict semantics have `nasty big pointy teeth
-<https://en.wikipedia.org/wiki/Rabbit_of_Caerbannog>`__.
-If you make a
-mistake, Trio may not be able to handle it gracefully; conventions and guarantees that are followed strictly in the rest of Trio do not always apply.
-Using this module makes it your responsibility to think through and handle the nasty cases to expose a friendly Trio-style API to your users.
+The tools in this module are powerful, precision instruments, and they're perfectly safe to use – *if* you read carefully and take proper precautions.
+With great power comes great responsibility.
+If you make a mistake in using this module, Trio may not be able to handle it gracefully; conventions and guarantees that are followed strictly in the rest of Trio do not always apply.
+Using this module makes it your responsibility to think through and handle the nasty cases so you can expose a friendly Trio-style API to your users.

 Debugging and instrumentation